oli5679/StanfordAlgorithms/README.md

 # Stanford Algorithms Courses
-Stanford's Algorithms online courses, taught by Tim Roughgarden.
+Problem sets for online courses in algorithms and data-structures, taught by Tim Roughgarden.
 These courses are brilliant!

 https://lagunita.stanford.edu/courses/course-v1:Engineering+Algorithms1+SelfPaced/about